riis/EtaDetroit-RESTAssuredTest/README.md

-Getting Started
+# Getting Started
 To setup and use this project, follow the steps below:

-Clone this repo
+* Clone this repo
+* 'mvn clean package'

-'mvn clean test'
+* 'mvn clean test'